Bahamas Company Formation

 Such abbreviations shall be at the end of the name of every company with limited liability.

 When incorporating an offshore company in the Bahamas, you will need at least one shareholder and one director.
-A single person or entity can fulfill both roles.
-There is no residency requirement for directors or shareholders, and they can be non-Bahamians.
+A single person or entity can fulfil both roles.
+There are no residency requirements for directors or shareholders, and they can be non-Bahamians.
 Moreover, it is possible to have a corporate entity serve as a director or shareholder.

 It is essential to understand the responsibilities of directors and shareholders when they set up an offshore business in the Bahamas.
 The board of directors is responsible for making critical business decisions and managing the company’s affairs.
 The shareholders, on the other hand, own a portion of the company and may have the right to vote on certain matters, such as electing directors and approving major transactions.